Skip to main content

 Curating for the Screen (20 credits)

-This unit introduces and examines the practical and critical skills for programming, curating, archiving or mounting an exhibition of the moving image for an audience.
+This unit introduces and examines the practical and critical skills for programming, curating, archiving or a screening event.
 Study trips and internship options to film festivals and cultural organisations will enable students to demonstrate an awareness of industry and external practices.

 Interrogating the Truth (40 credits)